Derived binomial rings I: integral Betti cohomology of log schemes: Introduction

 is fully faithful when restricted to the full subcategory spanned by connected nilpotent spaces of finite type (see \Cref{cor:cohomology defines fully faithful embedding}).
-In particular, a connected space $X$ (provided it is nilpotent of finite type) can be reconstructed from $C^*_\sing(X,\mbb Z)$ with its derived binomial ring structure: namely, there is a natural equivalence $X\simeq \Map_{\DBinAlg} (C^*_\sing(X,\mbb Z),\mbb Z)$ (see \Cref{prop:X can be reconstructed from cochains}).
+In particular, such a connected space $X$ can be reconstructed from $C^*_\sing(X,\mbb Z)$ with its derived binomial ring structure: namely, there is a natural equivalence $X\simeq \Map_{\DBinAlg} (C^*_\sing(X,\mbb Z),\mbb Z)$ (see \Cref{prop:X can be reconstructed from cochains}).
+Let us note that very similar results were also obtained recently by Antieau \cite{Antieau_Spherical} in a slightly different context.
+In \Cref{prop:image of simply-connected spaces} also describe the essential image of $C^*_\sing(-,\mbb Z)$ when restricted to the subcategory $\Spc^{1-\mr{cn},\mr{ft}}\subset \Spc$ of simply connected spaces of finite type: it is spanned by those coconnective derived binomial derived rings $B$ such that $H^i(B)$ is finitely generated for all $i$, $H^{0}(B)\simeq \mbb Z$, $H^1(B)=0$ and $H^2(B)$ is torsion free.